Taxi Service From The Santo Domingo Airport To La Romana

-History Of La Romana
+History of La Romana

 Places To Stay In La Romana

-Things To "See and Do" In La Romana
+Things To See & Do In & Around La Romana

 With the clear water, caverns and the shipwreck of William Kidd to explore; from beginner to expert there is something for every diver off the coast of La Romana.
-You may even want to schedule several dives.

 Explore these very large caves that have petroglyphs etched in stone made by the early natives of the island, the Tainos, and observe the stalagmites and stalactites.
 In 2003 this cave system was awarded the Gold Prize in the International Landscape Architecture Bienal Award.

 A short drive along the coast will take you to the Colonial Zone and once there you will be transformed back to 1500’s as you walk down the streets in the first city in the new world.
 Explore the buildings, streets and architecture from the time of Christopher Columbus.
-This world heritage site is a must see and is one of the most popular tours on the whole island.
+This UNESCO world heritage site is a must see and is one of the most popular tours on the whole island.

-Transportation From Santo Domingo To La Romana
+Need Help Getting From Santo Domingo To La Romana